Frequently Asked Questions

 Getting Started & Implementation

-How do I use AI tools like Cursor to implement a frontend for my Hygraph project?
+How can I use AI tools like Cursor to implement a frontend for my Hygraph project?

-How do I troubleshoot errors when implementing a Hygraph project with Cursor?
+How do I troubleshoot errors when using Cursor with Hygraph?

-If you encounter errors while running your app locally, copy and paste the error message into the Cursor chat.
-Cursor will analyze the error and provide step-by-step solutions, which may involve modifying several project files.
+If you encounter errors while running your app locally, copy the error message and paste it into the Cursor chat.
+Cursor will analyze the error and provide step-by-step solutions, which may involve modifying several files.
 Repeat this process until all errors are resolved.
-For more troubleshooting tips, refer to the documentation.
+For persistent issues, refer to the troubleshooting section.
+Note: Some errors may require manual debugging and familiarity with your chosen framework.

 Features & Capabilities